LibraryOfCongress/bagit-java/README.txt

 For questions or problems, please post to the loc-xferutils mailing list at https://lists.sourceforge.net/lists/listinfo/loc-xferutils-mail.
-For further assistance, contact Justin Littman (jlit@loc.gov).
+For further assistance, contact Salim Malik (smalik@loc.gov).